Azure/open-service-broker-azure/docs/developing.md

 #### Running "Lifecycle" Tests

-Azure Service Broker is used to facilitate provisioning and binding to various managed services provided by Microsoft Azure.
+Open Service Broker for Azure is used to facilitate provisioning and binding to various managed services provided by Microsoft Azure.
 To assert integration with these many services works as expected, the project contains a "lifecycle" test suite.
 These tests are integration tests that exercise the provision / bind / unbind /